nishantjr/nishantjr.github.com/_drafts/kashmir-and-ladhak-1.markdown

     title: "Ghost stories"
 ---

+On the way from Ladhak to Srinagar (by taxi) on our [previous cycle trip to Ladhak]({% post_url 2013-09-13-jullay %}), Saahil casually suggested doing a cycle ride from Srinagar to Leh.
+Two years later, we finally got down to it - and it turned into quite an adventure.
+The story continues in [part 2]({% post_url 2015-10-03-kashmir-and-ladhak-2 %}).
+{: .post-narrative}

 Checked in to 'Lonely Guest House' in Shrinagar, and made friends with Aijas, the owner quickly.
 Drank kawah and upacked our bikes.
 He gave us space to keep the bike boxes, and showed us the way to the nearest punjabi dhaba (chicken so